eigerco/pallet-move/doc/design.md

 The package and repository structure will look like this:
 - [`pallet-move`][pallet-move] - contains the pallet codebase, tests, and documentation.
-  - `pallet-move` - the main pallet crate.
+  - `pallet-move` - the main pallet crate with the runtime-api - placed under `pallet`.
-  - `pallet-move-rpc` - the RPC MoveVM pallet crate - placed under `src/rpc` directory.
+  - `pallet-move-rpc` - the RPC MoveVM pallet crate - placed under `rpc` directory.
 It contains the RPC codebase, tests, and documentation.
-  - `pallet-move-runtime-api` - the runtime API MoveVM pallet crate - placed under `src/rpc/runtime-api` directory.
 - [`substrate-move`][substrate-move] - Move language fork.
 Contains all the Move crates and the toolchain.
 - [`substrate-node-template-move-vm-test`][substrate-node-template-move-vm-test] - testing node repository - contains the node codebase, tests, and documentation.
 Work is done in the `pallet-move` branch.
 - [`bcs`][bcs] - Rust implementation of the Binary Canonical Serialization (BCS) format - a crate which is used by some Move crates.